Biofeedback in Stress Management

 • Problems with working memory.

-Chronic stress left untreated for a long period of time can have serious consequences and lead to health problems such as insomnia, obesity, heart disease, hypertension, or diabetes.
+Chronic stress left untreated for an extended period can have severe consequences and lead to health problems such as insomnia, obesity, heart disease, hypertension, or diabetes.

 If you think stress might be affecting you, there are a few things you can watch for: